julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_install.md

 ---
 title: anyquery install
-description: Learn how to use the anyquery install command in AnyQuery.
+description: Learn how to use the anyquery install command in Anyquery.
 ---

 Search and install a plugin